 - Any other possible costs (e.g. medical treatment or adaptations)

-Asthma is generally a mild to moderate medical condition, so most Asthma critical illness cover will generally be offered at a standard rate.
-Like Asthma life insurance, underwriters will require information such as any time you have had off work with your condition, hospitalisation or medications taken.
+Asthma is generally mild to a moderate medical condition, so most Asthma critical illness cover will generally be offered at a standard rate.
+Like Asthma life insurance, underwriters will require information such as any time you have had off work with your condition, hospitalisation, or medications taken.
 If you have more regular attacks, critical illness cover may be accepted with special terms imposed, such as premium loadings or exclusions.
 Note that smoking is generally negatively viewed when underwriters are assessing risk for Asthma critical illness cover.

 Asthma income protection amounts of cover